shaikhsufyan141/Real-Estate-Value-Prediction-With-Segmentation/README.md

 Segment 2 (Standard Properties): The segment likely includes smaller homes that are affordable for first-time homebuyers with negligible gain

 Segment 3 (Budget Properties): The segment likely includes properties that are not great investment

+### Approach

+## EDA
+-> Focused how every variable affects the Supervised Part Target Variable ( Sale Price ) and if there are any relations the derived insights and cited them

+## Data Engineering
+-> Mostly Concentrated are there any patterns in those observations that show a lot of contrast between the Sale Price and the Estimated Price if not the removed such values so these values does not create discrepancy in the Model's Predictions
+-> Perfomed Chi-Square Test to determine the unwanted relationships between the categorical variables , also did the same for numerical vars by using Pearson Correlation Matrix .

+### Supervised

+## Model Building
+-> As there were multiple variables and the basic models  weren't performing good enough so focused more on Bagging and Boosting Models like Random Forest , Extra Trees , AdaBoost , Gradient Boost  and XG Boost
+-> Also tried using Ensemble Models like Stacking and Voting Models

+### Unsupervised
+->  Applied a K-Means Model by simply using Trial and Error Method using a set of variables focusing more over Gain as it defines the whole Segmentation with the perspective of the investors and Segregated the Clusters on the basis of it .